MultiFormer: A Multi-Person Pose Estimation System Based on CSI and Attention Mechanism: Experiments and Result Analysis

-We also conduct the experiment to show the effect of multi-stage pose estimation.
+We investigate the effectiveness of Multi-stage MSFN on the estiamtion accuracy by reducing the number of decoding stages.
 In this test, Time-Frequency Dual Token-based Multi-Head Attention Network is used for feature extraction, and the estimation accuracy of different stages of MultiFormer is compared in Table \ref{tab:3stage}.
 It can be seen from this example, as the number of stages increases, the PCK@5 of all keypoints improves.
 This enhancement is particularly notable for the keypoints with larger degrees of freedom that are challenging for the one-stage estimation to estimate.
 Specifically, compared to the one-stage estimation, the three-stage estimation improves the PCK@5 estimation accuracy by 12\%--64\% for all keypoints, with 47\% for the right wrist and 64\% for the left wrist.
 This shows that MSFN has successfully learned the interrelations and constraints among human pose keypoints.